 - comply with the principles of natural justice.

-We can provide information and guidance to organisations and employees about their confidentiality obligations.
+The Ombudsman can provide information and guidance to organisations and employees about their confidentiality obligations.